cklenetsky/bgg_collection2html/README.md

 ## Description

-This is a python script that will generate an HTML (PDF as an extra step) catalog for your board game collection.
-Currently the output can be in the form of pages or card images of the games in your collection.
+This is a python script that will generate an HTML catalog for your board game collection.

 ### Dependencies

 * bgg account
+* bgg XML API access token
 * python3 and requests library
 ** use pip install requests